Hunter College: Main campus

 Hunter College is anchored by its main campus at East 68th Street and Lexington Avenue, a modern complex of three towers – the East, West, and North Buildings – and Thomas Hunter Hall, all interconnected by skywalks.
 The institution's official street address is 695 Park Avenue, New York, NY 10065.
-(Formerly bearing the ZIP code of 10021, the code changed on July 1, 2007, in accordance with the United States Postal Service's plan to split the 10021 ZIP code.)
 The address is based on the North Building, which stretches from 68th to 69th Streets along Park Avenue.